-Apply ethical principles and commit to professional ethics and norms of engineering practice and adhere to relevant national and international laws.
+Understand and commit to professional ethics and norms of engineering technology practice, including compliance with national and international laws.

-As for Graduate Attribute 8.
+• As for Graduate Attribute 8.

 Range statement: Evidence includes case studies typical of engineering practice situations in which the graduate is likely to participate.
 An understanding of the need for diversity and inclusion is required.